Bridget Gainer

 Bridget Gainer (born 1968/1969) is an American politician serving as a member of the Cook County Board of Commissioners from the 10th district.
 She was appointed to the position in 2009.
+In March 2026, she lost the Democratic primary to challenger Drake Warren.

 Early life and education

 Gainer was born and raised in the Beverly neighborhood on Chicago's south side.
 In 1990, she graduated from University of Illinois at Urbana–Champaign with a Bachelor of Arts degree in English and political science.
 She later earned a Master of Business Administration from the University of Chicago.

 Career

 Afterwards, she moved to New York City to work as a community organizer with the Jesuit Volunteer Corps.
 While in college, she worked as a cocktail waitress at Butch McGuire's on Division Street.

 She moved back to Chicago in 1994 to continue her work as community organizer to work with local community members to keep schools open later in the day for after-school programming.
 Gainer worked for then-Mayor Richard M. Daley as a budget analyst in Chicago's City Hall.
 She then went on to work for the Park District as the director of the Lakefront Parks.

 Gainer later went on to join Aon in a financial role.